Days to Expiry — Options Portfolio Tracker logo

 Why this works for beginners:

-• You generate income from holdings
+• You generate monthly income from holdings you already have

 Learn more: See our covered calls by expiration guide for DTE optimization.